Find Affordable College Courses

 23 Yearly Graduations

 Georgia College & State University comes in at #5 on our list of the most popular colleges offering master's degrees in health and wellness.
 Roughly 6,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,508 per year, while in-state graduate students, on average, pay $5,292 per year.
-For the 2020-2021 academic year, 23 master's degrees were handed out to health and wellness majors at Georgia College.
-Of these students, 70% were women and 35% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 23 people received their master's degree in health and wellness from Georgia College.
+About 44% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #6